ickk/aberth/README.md

 Note that the returned values are not sorted in any particular order.

-The coefficient of the highest degree term should not be zero or you will get nonsense extra roots (probably at 0 + 0j).
+The coefficient of the highest degree term should not be zero.

 `#![no_std]`